smaugmuds/xsmaug/README.md

 		- Configure checks for cc, gcc, g++, (g)awk, -ldl, -lz, -lcrypt, basic c libraries, headers and functions
 		- Indented code with GNU style.
 		- New structure.
+		- Server logs now goes to system directory "$(localstatedir)/log/xsmaug/"
+		- "LOG_DIR" variable in "mud.h" is now obsolete and has been changed to "LOGDIR" in "config.h"

 	* XSMAUG 2.0 -> XSMAUG 2.1